RMSNHU/RMSNHU-Repo/README.md

 - What did you do particularly well in developing this application?

-I think what I did the best in the development process of the application was
+I think what I did the best in the development process of the application was understanding exactly what I had to do and keeping the applicaiton's dveleopment realistic.
+I didn't have to go to crazy with the application, so I tried to keep it simple.
+I think I accomplished, although I could have possibly done a bit more.

 - Compare and contrast the Console and WPF application designs.
 What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?

-a
+Console application designs are way more programmer-oriented in my opinion, and should be used with technical aspects like debugging.
+WPF designs should be used for actual UI and user-use.
+Using text, buttons, and list boxes were vital to give the user as much infomation and usability as possible.
+The UI is nothing special, but it does get the job done in an efficient matter.

 - How did you approach the process of debugging and coding your application?
 What techniques or strategies did you use?
 How could you use those techniques or strategies in the future?